juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 ## Integrating the predictions into volumes and data cleaning.
 Theoretically, once you have the LV areas per slice, the step to compute the volumes is straight forward.
 You take the slice areas and multiply by their thickness and then add.
 You can even be more fancy and compute the volumes using frustum of a cone approximations like in the tutorials.
 I did that but it only gave a small improvement.
 It was much more beneficial to put more effort in the data cleaning process.
 Taking MRI's is obviously a very error prone process and many computations went wrong because of irregularities in the data.
-Below a number of essential cleaning steps are discuessed.
+Below a number of essential cleaning steps are discussed.

 1. Patients with virtually no slices.<br>
    Patient 595 and 599 only had 3 slices.
 I decided to drop them and predict their volumes later on based on averages for age and sex.